pietgeursen/generator-api/README.md

 ## Quick Start
 Fork of the crufty [express generator](https://github.com/expressjs/generator) that scaffolds a basic json api that listens at /users
-The quickest way to get started with express is to utilize the executable `express-api` to generate an application as shown below:
+The quickest way to get started with express is to utilize the executable `node_api_generator` to generate an application as shown below:

 Create the app: